datopian/ckanext-querytool/README.md

 ```

 ### Running project tests

-> To run end-to-end tests install Node.js with `nvm install 10 && nvm use 10 && npm install`

 We write and store unit tests inside the `ckanext/ed/tests` directory and end-to-end tests inside the `tests` directory.
 To run the tests you should have the development server up and running: